peelman/redmine_asset_management/README.md

 #Redmine Asset Management Plugin
 ##About
 Its hard to keep track of *stuff*.
 Everything from computers to external hard drives to software licenses.
-Tracking this stuff individually can be done easily enough.
-Tracking it within a group, large or small, in a way that is concise, consistent, and managable is always a challenge, especially when you can't dedicate somebody to being in charge of it.
+Tracking this stuff as an individual can be done easily enough.
+Tracking it within a group, large or small, in a way that is concise, consistent, and managable is always a challenge, especially when you can not dedicate somebody to being in charge of it.

 The hope is that this plugin can take some of the challenge out of that task by providing a consistent, easy to use interface with which to assemble and retrieve asset data.
 ##Features
 + Track hardware & software with the easy-to-learn Redmine interface
 + Track issues with hardware or software using Redmine's Issues system
-+ Both hardware and software can be checked out to Users, giving at least some idea of who used something last, or who it was entrusted to.
++ Both hardware and software can be checked out to Users, giving at least some idea of who used something last, or who it was entrusted to

 ##Screenshots

 #### Coming Soon

 ##Version

 #### Coming Soon

 ##Bugs

 RAM is still in development, hopefully within a few days we'll have something available worthy of filing bugs on.

 ##Usage

 #### Coming Soon

 ##Author